thesigns/Pikinni/README.md

 ### Installation

-Clone this repository to your machine and include the source code in your .NET projects:
+Clone this repository to your machine and include the source code in your .NET projects.

 ### Usage